ROLE

 What successful things were other transportation apps doing?
 What did users like?

 Each of us were assigned to look at 3 different transportation apps around the world.
 After analyzing them on our own, we came together and reviewed what we (as users) felt about these apps’ usability and UI.
 I also went further and read reviews on the app store that customers had left to investigate what people were saying and how they were feeling.
-Here are the three I analyzed:

 Rome2Rio: Trip Planner